Phuket

 Diagonally opposite Bangla Road, the Jungceylon Shopping Complex, has radically changed the face of shopping in Patong.
 The sprawling mall combines modern architecture with a touch of local charm, creating a dynamic environment where shoppers can explore a wide range of international and Thai brands, savour delicious cuisine from around the globe, catch the latest blockbuster at its state-of-the-art cinema, or unleash your inner child at the trampoline park.

-Chillva Market is a vibrant night market open six days a week hosting stalls brimming with an array of tantalising street food alongside handmade crafts, clothes, and souvenirs.
+Chillva Market is an informal night market open six days a week, which hosts stalls brimming with an array of tantalising street food alongside handmade crafts, clothes, and souvenirs.

 Diagonally opposite Bangla Road, the Jungceylon Shopping Complex, has radically changed the face of shopping in Patong.
 The sprawling mall combines modern architecture with a touch of local charm, creating a dynamic environment where shoppers can explore a wide range of international and Thai brands, savour delicious cuisine from around the globe, catch the latest blockbuster at its state-of-the-art cinema, or unleash your inner child at the trampoline park.